 Finally, all these elements of knowledge and skill must be integrated within an individual who is characterized by wholeness-one who has developed lifestyle habits that lead toward ever greater physical, social, vocational, and spiritual wellness.
-The diagram on the next page displays the conceptual framework in graphic form.
+The following diagram displays the conceptual framework in graphic form.